The Gaping Gill winch: insider tips and what to expect

 Transport to the trailhead

 The walk to Gaping Gill begins in the small village of Clapham in the Yorkshire Dales.
 It’s roughly a 10 minute drive from Ingleton, 40 minutes from Skipton and 40 minutes from Kendal.
-The easiest way to get there is to drive as you’ll want to arrive very early and it’s a long day, so relying on public transport would be tiring.
+The easiest way to get there is to drive.

 Minimum age requirement for Gaping Gill